Stephen Miller: Family, early life, and education (1985–2007)

 He was confirmed at the Santa Monica Synagogue, a Reform temple.
 At Santa Monica, Miller garnered attention and was lampooned in an April Fools' Day issue of the school newspaper, The Samohi.
 In 2002, he ran for student announcer, giving a speech in which he questioned being told to pick up trash when the school hired custodians.
-The student body disapproved of Miller's comments and he lost.
+The student body disapproved of Miller's comments and he lost the election.
 Miller was involved in the school's band program, tennis, religious studies, and political and youth groups.
-His favorite musician was Elvis Presley and favorite film was Martin Scorsese's Casino (1995).
-At times he copied the look of Robert De Niro portraying a mobster.
-He dressed up like the movies for trips to Las Vegas and was a skilled craps player.
+Jean Guerrero writes that his favorite musician was Elvis Presley and favorite film was Martin Scorsese's Casino (1995).
+Guerrero writes that at times he copied the look of Robert De Niro portraying a mobster, and that he dressed up like the movies for trips to Las Vegas, where he was a skilled craps player.
+During high school and continuing into university, Miller often wore a suit.
+He told Elder that he liked to make a good first impression.
+As an adult, he continued to wear expensive, American-made, bespoke suits.

 Conservative writer David Horowitz heard Miller on The Larry Elder Show.
 Horowitz became another long-term relationship for Miller who invited him to speak at his high school.
 Horowitz reciprocated, inviting Miller to his home.
 Miller made several demands in an article on Horowitz's website, FrontPage Magazine.
 He asked for the school's culture to embrace "inclusive patriotism", in contrast to multiculturalism and that his school institute the Pledge of Allegiance five days a week.
 The school instituted the pledge, which Miller reported as a "huge victory".
 He wrote that Santa Monica's principal and its district superintendent blamed Miller for having caused a tax increase initiative to fail.
 According to Miller's article, the principal distributed a memorandum to teachers, ordering them to discuss the Iraq War in a neutral and balanced manner.
-In journalist Jean Guerrero's estimation, by his graduation in 2003, Miller had received more publicity than "probably any other student in class".
-His classmates voted him "most outspoken".
+In Guerrero's estimation, by his graduation in 2003, Miller had received more publicity than "probably any other student in class".